angular/angular/aio/content/guide/creating-libraries.md

      For more details on how a library project is structured, refer to the [Library project files](guide/file-structure#library-project-files) section of the [Project File Structure guide](guide/file-structure).

-     You can use the monorepo model to use the same workspace for multiple projects.
+     Use the monorepo model to use the same workspace for multiple projects.
      See [Setting up for a multi-project workspace](guide/file-structure#multiple-projects).

 </div>